JaseemPayyanadan/fundcollection/TROUBLESHOOTING.md

 2. Or open in incognito/private mode
 3. Clear browser cache and reload

-### 5. 🔍 Check Browser Console for Errors
+### 4. 🔍 Check Browser Console for Errors

-**Important Step**: Open your browser's developer console to see Firebase errors
+**Important Step**: Open your browser's developer console to see detailed errors

 **How to open console**:
 - Chrome/Edge: `F12` or `Cmd + Option + J` (Mac) or `Ctrl + Shift + J` (Windows)